atomisthq/docs/docs/reference-docs/rug/rug-cli-commands.md

 The Rug CLI will automatically resolve and download the dependencies of the given Rug archive when `edit` or `generate` is invoked.
-The archives along with their dependencies will be downloaded to a local repo (not the one in the user's home directory) via Aether and resolved from there.
+The archives along with their dependencies will be downloaded to a local repository under `~/.atomist` via Aether and resolved from there.

 Therefore running above commands is a two step process:

 1. Search and resolve (eventually download) the archive referenced in the command.
-The result of a resolution is cached for 60mins or until the `manifest.yml` is changed
+The result of a resolution is cached for 60 minutes.
+You can force re-resolution with the `-r` command-line option.
 2. Start up `rug-lib` passing parameters over to run the editor or generator